Engaging the university

 Engaging the University 1: an introduction is a brief taster that can be completed at your own pace because it has no facilitator.
 Once you have completed it, you can register in the three-week course, Engaging the University 2: biblical and theological foundations, and then Engaging the University 3: personal and practical dimensions which also takes three weeks to complete.
 These courses both invite you to engage in conversation with the other learners in your cohort and provide you with encouraging feedback by a course facilitator on your postings and assignments.
 The facilitated courses require 2-4 hours of work each week.

 The courses are offered in English, French, and Spanish.
-For Parts 2 and 3 (the facilitated courses), cohorts will begin two times a year.
-The next courses begin on 30 Jan 2023 and 2 October 2023 and places are allocated on a first come, first served basis.
+French and English cohorts of ETU2 will start on Tuesday 20 Feb.
+Spanish cohort starts on Monday 4 March.
+The next courses will begin 2 October 2024, and places are allocated on a first come, first served basis.
 To sign up, or if you have any questions, write to engagingtheuni@ifesworld.org.

 The Logos and Cosmos Initiative